A pipeline for searching and fitting instrumental glitches in LISA data: Effect of glitches on parameter estimation of a Massive Black Holes Binary

 In Fig.~\ref{fig:corner_plot_mbhb_glitch_fitting}, we now show the posterior on the parameters of the MBHB signal obtained when simultaneously fitting for the glitch, and compare this to the posterior obtained in the absence of the glitch.
 We observe that by fitting the glitch, the MBHB posteriors are no longer biased, and the posteriors for the (only-)MBHB case overlap with those where the glitch has been accounted for, indicating that the best strategy is to fit for both.
 For completeness, we also show posteriors for the fitted glitch parameters in Fig.~\ref{fig:corner_plot_glitch_fitting}. \\

-To conclude the section, we also investigated the effect of injecting glitches ($\#41$) and ($\#3$) into MBHB with a SNR of 320, in order to reproduce the example studied in \cite{Spadaro_2023}.
-The posteriors plot are reported in the Appendix \ref{sec:mbhb_glitch_second_case}.
+We investigated the effect of injecting glitches ($\#41$) and ($\#3$) into MBHB with a SNR of 320, in order to reproduce the example studied in \cite{Spadaro_2023}.
+The posteriors plots are reported in the Appendix \ref{sec:mbhb_glitch_second_case}.
 For the short-duration glitch with SNR 21 ($\#41$), we find results consistent with those reported there: the inferred parameters remain largely unbiased.
 In contrast, glitch ($\#3$), with an SNR of 72, though also short in duration, introduces a more significant bias.